ibm-cloud-docs/hp-virtual-servers/architecture-workload-isolation.md

 The {{site.data.keyword.hpvs}} architecture is divided into two major areas:
 1. The **Z as a Service (ZaaS)** infrastructure as shown in Figrure 1 is used to host the {{site.data.keyword.hpvs}}.
 This infrastructure is deployed as multi-zone regions, where each region consists of three zones.
 In every region, you can deploy virtual servers on one of the many IBM LinuxONE systems available.
 These systems can be reached by way of SSH over the public network.
-2. The lower half of the picture shows the **{{site.data.keyword.hpvs}} Management** stack.
+2. The second part of the picture shows the **{{site.data.keyword.hpvs}} Management** stack.
 The key component is the {{site.data.keyword.hpvs}} service broker, which is used to create and manage your virtual servers.
 You can use the {{site.data.keyword.cloud_notm}} catalog to interact with this component to provision a virtual server.
 After that you can use the {{site.data.keyword.hpvs}} dashboard to view details about the virtual server you created.

 ## {{site.data.keyword.hpvs}} workload isolation
 As shown in Figure 2, the IBM LinuxONE systems which are used for the {{site.data.keyword.hpvs}} are partitioned into several Logical Partitions (LPARs).
 A host system, which is protected by the IBM Secure Service Container technology is installed on each partition.
 IBM Secure Service Container technology provides protection against insider threats, for example, IBM Cloud administrators.
 Protection achieved by the following features: